liferay/liferay-apps-content-targeting/README.markdown

 The master branch of the plugins is developed for Liferay 6.2 CE GA1 using the 6.2.0-ce-ga1 version of the plugins SDK.

+### Extending the Content Targeting Apps

+The content targeting apps are designed as a framework to be extended by other developers easily.
+See this [DEVELOPING guide](DEVELOPING.markdown)

 ### Source Code